This page provides information on the Occlusion or Dirt Map.

 Example: Consider Same Object Only

-- If you want to exclude V-Ray Lights from the calculations done by the V-Ray Dirt texture, enable Work With Transparency attribute to get it to respect the Invisible setting on the lights.
+- If you want to exclude V-Ray Lights from the calculations done by the V-Ray Dirt texture, enable Work with transparency parameter to get it to respect the Invisible setting on the lights.